 Acast Ad Services: Acast offers full audio ad production including talent sourcing, scripting, recording, and editing.
-Fees range from $700-$800 USD depending on requirements.
+The fee is $500.
 To commission an ad, start by filling out this form.
-Commissioned ads are owned by you and may be used on other platforms.

 Podcast advertising was ranked as the most effective online media channel by Kantar.
 From driving mass awareness to converting a highly targeted, niche audience - podcast advertising can do it all.
 And while the top global advertisers have been taking advantage of podcast advertising for years, Acast’s self-serve platform finally unlocks this medium for advertisers of all sizes.